What you should know before filing

 Before filing your application, be sure to watch the Trademark Information Network (“TMIN”), the USPTO’s news broadcast-style video series that covers important topics and critical application filing tips.

-What Is a Trademark or Service Mark and How Do They Differ From Patents and Copyrights?
+What is a Trademark or Service Mark and How do they differ from Patents and Copyrights?

 A trademark is a brand name.
 A trademark or service mark includes any word, name, symbol, device, or any combination, used or intended to be used to identify and distinguish the goods/services of one seller or provider from those of others, and to indicate the source of the goods/services.

-This animated video explains how trademarks, patents, copyrights and also domain names and business names all differ. [run time: 8:38]
+This animated video explains how trademarks, patents, copyrights and also domain names and business names all differ.

 It is important to understand whether you should file for a trademark/service mark, a patent, and/or a copyright.
 While all are types of intellectual property, each protects something very specific.
 In addition to watching the video above, you can study how trademarks, patents, and copyrights differ to ensure you are making the proper filing decision at the outset of the filing process.

 It is vitally important that you select or create a trademark that is both federally registrable and legally protectable.
-This animated video will help you understand how a strong trademark identifies the source of your goods and services, as well as distinguishes them from the goods and services of others. [run time 10:55]
+This animated video will help you understand how a strong trademark identifies the source of your goods and services, as well as distinguishes them from the goods and services of others.

-Should I Register My Trademark?
+Should I register my Trademark?

 Although federal registration of a mark is not mandatory, it has several advantages, including notice to the public of the registrant's claim of ownership of the mark, legal presumption of ownership nationwide, and exclusive right to use the mark on or in connection with the goods/services listed in the registration.

-This animated video explains the benefits of a federal trademark registration and how to put people on notice that your mark is registered with the USPTO. [run time 5:33]
+This animated video explains the benefits of a federal trademark registration and how to put people on notice that your mark is registered with the USPTO.

-Hire a Trademark Attorney or Get Other Help?
+Hire a Trademark attorney?

 This animated video explains what the Trademark Office does and does not do.
-It also explains what kind of assistance is available to you during the application process, as well as factors to consider when deciding whether to hire an attorney to represent you. [run time: 11:38]
+It also explains what kind of assistance is available to you during the application process, as well as factors to consider when deciding whether to hire an attorney to represent you.

 Before starting the application process, it is important to have clearly in mind (1) the mark you want to register; (2) the goods and/or services in connection with which you wish to register the mark; and (3) whether you will be filing the application based on actual existing use of the mark or a bona fide intention to use the mark in the future.
-This will make your search of the USTPO database more useful and may simplify the application process.
+This will make your search of the USPTO database more useful and may simplify the application process.
 More details on mark types, goods and services, filing basis, and searching are provided in the next four sections.

 An important consideration is the depiction of your mark.
 Every application must include a clear representation of the mark you want to register.
 We use this representation to file the mark in the USPTO search records and to print the mark in the Official Gazette (OG) and on the registration certificate.
 The OG, a weekly online publication, gives notice to the public that the USPTO plans to issue a registration.